-Starting a pet sitting business or any business for that matter involves risks.
+Do petsitters need petsitters insurance or any type of insurance for that matter?
+Well, starting a pet sitting business, and having a side-hustle by becoming a pet sitter involves risks.
 To protect yourself from these risks, you would need a form of insurance to help you in case of accidents and injuries.
 It will also give you financial protection if you are brought to court by the pet owner.

 There are several coverages that you can avail of for your pet sitting business.
 You can start from the basics and assess it later on if you need more.
 Basic coverages are:

 General liability insurance will protect you from bodily injury and/or property damage to a third party.
 It will cover medical payments, personal and advertising injury, and legal defense

 Sometimes called Error and Omissions Insurance, this type of coverage helps protect you from lawsuits if you are accused of making a mistake in your professional service.

 If you have other pet sitter employees working for you, workers’ compensation is mandatory.
 This will protect your employees if they get injured on the job and need medical treatment and rehabilitation.
 They can also be compensated for lost wages and even funeral benefits in case of death.

 If you are using your own car during working hours, you need commercial auto insurance.
 You may need to bring the pet to the park to walk or exercise, or buy pet supplies and food using your car.
 If you get into a car collision or accident, commercial auto insurance can help you pay for medical expenses for yourself and the other party involved.

 Pet-sitting can be more than just a hobby or a way to earn extra money.
 It can be a career opportunity for anyone who loves pets.
 Whether you want to be a professional pet sitter or not, you need to be protected at all times.